infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 ```

 _**NOTE**: You may have noticed that the name of the network is sometimes prepended with the username of its owner e.g "alice/cluster".
 This fully-qualified name distinguishes objects that you own from the ones that you don't.
 When manipulating objects of which you are the owner, you will not need to use the fully-qualified name as the command-line tools will automatically search in the user's namespace._

+#### Default permissions ####

+A volume can be created with _default permissions_ of either read-only or read-write.
+These permissions apply to anyone who has a passport for the network.
+The one exception to this is if a user has a passport with the `deny write` flag, they will not be able to write to read-write volumes.

 ### Publish a volume ###